Arena of Valor: Development

 Arena of Valor has a wide variety of publishers for different regions.
 Arena of Valor was first launched in Taiwan on 12 October 2016, by Garena, following a two-week closed beta testing period.
-On 17 October 2017, Garena launched Arena of Valor in Malaysia, Singapore, and Philippines, where a majority of the gaming community plays mobile games.
+On 21 November 2016, Garena launched Arena of Valor in Vietnam and become one of the most successful mobile games in this country.
+On 26 December 2016, Garena launched Arena of Valor in Thailand.
+On 17 October 2017, Garena launched Arena of Valor in Malaysia, Singapore, and the Philippines, where a majority of the gaming community plays mobile games.
 Garena decided to combine these three countries in one server.
 In South Korea, the game was published by Netmarble on 26 April 2017.
 The game was released in European markets by Level Infinite on 10 August 2017, and was released in North America and Latin America on 19 December 2017.
 On 28 June 2018, Level Infinite implemented "Asia server" unannounced.
 This server included Australia, New Zealand, Myanmar, Laos, Cambodia, and Brunei.
 In Japan, DeNA cooperated with TiMi to launch Arena of Valor on 30 November 2018.

 Nintendo announced a deal with Tencent Games to bring Arena of Valor to the Nintendo Switch for international markets, as well as forming a partnership to ship Nintendo Switch consoles into China.
 The game was announced to be released for the Nintendo Switch during the September 2017 Nintendo Direct presentation.
 A closed beta became available for the platform on 28 June 2018, and participants received an in-game skin for one of the characters.

 The game was officially launched on the platform on 28 September 2018.
 Speaking to Engadget, Tencent Games revealed the Nintendo Switch port of the game is enhanced and optimized for the platform, taking advantage of the console's processing power and hardware features to implement various changes to the game, such as improved graphics and animations, better lighting, smoother lines, and additional minute details like butterflies.
 Additionally, several adjustments were made to the game to be playable on a bigger screen with traditional controls, and stats for characters have been reconfigured.
 Because of these changes, cross-play between the Nintendo Switch and mobile versions of the game is not possible.